Skip to contents

 Sea Level Rise (SLR)

-A CSV file containing a U.S. population scenario for FrEDI’s seven CONUS regions.
-The first column contains years in the interval 2000 to 2100.
-The number of additional columns, column names, and column contents depend on the population format set by popform.
-For more details, see ?popform.
+A CSV file containing a U.S. population scenario.
+The first column contains years in the interval 2010 to 2100 (or 2300).
+The second contains the population values.
+The third column specifies the geographical scale of the data.
+For more details, see ?import_inputs().

 U.S. GDP